 A nutritive diet is very important for your leo’s good health.
-Calcium deficiency can lead to metabolic bone diseases in leopard geckos.
+Calcium deficiency can lead to metabolic bone disease in leopard geckos.
 Also, maintaining a schedule for feeding helps ensure the leo never goes hungry.
 Leopard geckos rarely overeat.
-But, ensure they have access to food whenever hungry.
+But, ensure they have access to

 - Main diet: Crickets, hornworms, superworms, mealworms.

 - Supplementary diet: Waxworms, Calciworms, Crickets dusted with supplement powder.

 - Feeding young leos: 5 to 6 small crickets or worms every day and supplementary diet 2 to 3 times a week.

 - Feeding adult leos: 6 to 7 large crickets or worms 2 to 3 times a week and supplementary diet once a week.
 Use fatty

 2. Use substrate that is safe for the leo.

 Substrates such as loose sand, pebbles, coco fibers, etc. can cause abrasions and impactions to the leo’s skin.
 A better alternative is reptile sand or a mixture of soil and sand.